rockingdingo/ai_store/README.md

 ![image text](./ai_for_law.jpg "AI for Law and Legal Reviews and Ratings")

-## AI in Law
-AI in Law, DeepNLP AI Store: Genuine User Ratings, Reviews and Showcases of AI apps

 This question is related to the AI app ranking based on genuine user review and ratings.
 AI in Law covers multiple subfields, such as Employment Law, Contracts and Agreements, Business and Corporate Law, Real Estate, Civil Rights Law, Family Law, Personal Injury, Criminal Law, Immigration Law.